BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 b.
 The ten (10) candidates with the most votes will be elected to the Board.

 c.
-In the event of a tie, the Election Committee will break the tie by the drawing
+In the event of a tie, the Election Committee will break the tie by drawing of names.

 Duties of Officers and Directors